Hui Lei

-Hui Lei is a Chinese-American Computer Scientist and Software Engineer.
+Hui Lei is a Chinese-American Computer Scientist, Software Engineer and Technology Executive.
 He is known for his work in cloud computing, big data, and mobile computing.
-He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and a Vice President at Futurewei Technologies.
+He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and a Director of Engineering at Meta Platforms Inc.

 Education

 Lei received a B.S. degree from Sun Yat-sen University, an M.S. degree from New York University, and a Ph.D. degree from Columbia University, all in computer science.

 His Ph.D. thesis was titled "Uncovering and Exploiting the Intrinsic Correlations Between File References".

 Career

-Prior to joining Futurewei Technologies, Lei held various positions at IBM, including Senior Manager of Cloud Platform Technologies at the Thomas J. Watson Research Center, Chief Technology Officer of Watson Health Cloud, IBM Distinguished Engineer, and IBM Master Inventor.
+Prior to joining Meta, Lei was a vice president at Futurewei Technologies.
+He was with IBM until 2018, where most recently he was Director and CTO of Watson Health Cloud, an IBM Distinguished Engineer, and an IBM Master Inventor.

 The projects Lei has worked on include R3 Messaging, Mercury, and Mobile Crowdsensing.
 He has over 90 patents to his credit.

-Lei has been offered honorary appointments as visiting professor or adjunct professor at Sun Yat-sen University, Hong Kong Polytechnic University, Huazhong University of Science and Technology, and Hong Kong University of Science and Technology.

-Lei is a past editor-in-chief of the IEEE Transactions on Cloud Computing.
+Lei was Editor-in-Chief of the IEEE Transactions on Cloud Computing from 2016 to 2019.
+He served on the board of governors of the IEEE Computer Society from 2021 to 2022.